Tom Tiffany

-Thomas P. Tiffany (born December 30, 1957) is an American businessman and politician serving as the U.S. representative for Wisconsin's 7th congressional district since 2020.
-A member of the Republican Party, he was elected to the Wisconsin State Assembly in 2011 and the Wisconsin Senate in 2013.
-Tiffany succeeded Sean Duffy in Congress, winning a special election against Democrat Tricia Zunker.
+Thomas P. Tiffany (born December 30, 1957) is an American businessman and politician serving as the U.S. representative for Wisconsin's 7th congressional district since winning a special election in 2020.
+A member of the Republican Party, he previously served seven years in the Wisconsin Senate and two years in the State Assembly, representing the northeast region of the state.

+He is currently running for governor of Wisconsin in 2026, having announced his intention to run in September 2025.

 Early life and education

 Tiffany was born in Wabasha, Minnesota, and grew up on a dairy farm near Elmwood, Pierce County, Wisconsin, with five brothers and two sisters.
 He graduated from Elmwood High School in 1976 and earned his B.S. in agricultural economics from the University of Wisconsin–River Falls in 1980.

-Private career
+Early political career

 Tiffany managed the petroleum division of a farm cooperative in Plainview, Minnesota, before moving to Minocqua, Wisconsin, to manage Zenker Oil Company's petroleum distribution in 1988.
 He and his wife, Chris, have operated an excursion business on the Willow Flowage since 1991.

 Tiffany served as the Town Supervisor of Little Rice, Wisconsin, from 2009 to 2013, and is an appointed member of the Oneida County Economic Development Corporation.
 In 2004 and 2008, he ran to represent the 12th district in the Wisconsin State Senate, first against Senator Roger Breske, and then Jim Holperin, losing both times in close elections.
 In 2010, he ran for the Wisconsin State Assembly after incumbent Donald Friske retired.
 Tiffany won the primary and defeated Democratic nominee Jay Schmelling, 58.09% to 41.81%.

 In 2012, Tiffany chose not to seek reelection to the Assembly and instead to run again for the Senate after Holperin announced he would not run for reelection.
 He defeated Democrat Susan Sommer, 56% to 40%, in the general election.